burukuru/docs/pages/documentation/5-migration/SQL-migration.md

 insert
 pet sub entity
-  has-resource name
+  has name
-  has-resource owner
+  has owner
-  has-resource sex
+  has sex
-  has-resource birth
+  has birth
-  has-resource death
+  has death
   is-abstract;

 cat sub pet;